 Applications, supporting materials and documentation will be reviewed by a City staff committee against program requirements.
-Staff will determine the eligible works and costs.
+Staff will determine the eligible works and costs and conduct a title search.

 The determination of eligible works and costs and the recommendation on the application will be guided by the City's Site and Building Design Guidelines and any other City approved guidelines, as amended from time to time, and other appropriate reference material as determined by staff.